-The tool analysed is a web-based educational environment that has been applied as a teaching methodology in an undergraduate course involved with social communication.
-The data were collected from a sample of questionnaires voluntarily filled out by undergraduate students.
+The tool analysed is one used in a web-based educational environment that has been applied as part of the teaching methodology used in an undergraduate course.
+The data were collected from a sample of questionnaires voluntarily filled out by students.
 Specifically, one hundred and twenty undergraduate students from two social communication classes at a public university in a metropolitan area participated in this study for an extra credit.
 The exclusion of invalid questionnaires due to duplicate submissions or extensive empty data fields resulted in a final sample of 105 users.
 74% were female respondents.
-The average age was 23.200 (SD: 2.730).
+The average age was 23.2 (SD: 2.730).